Matthieu-Gallet/GPR-robust-inversion/README.md

 Other options are also available (see: `python launch_experiment.py --help`) for running through an HTCondor job management system.

-> :warning: By default, the execution use parallel processing in order to save time (one thread per inversion algorithm), which also means that the image is replicated as many times as alroithms in the memory which can be too much for the PC.
+> :warning: By default, the execution use parallel processing in order to save time (one thread per inversion algorithm), which also means that the image is replicated as many times as algorithms in the memory which can exceed the amount of RAM available.
 It is possible to deactivate this by replacing `n_jobs=-1` to `n_jobs=1`in the file **execute_experiment.py** at line 180.
 And of course, there is a need to commit this change in the git repertory.

 When one or more experiments are done, it is possible to see a summary of all experiments done thansk to the command:
 ```bash